Activated Repositories

 Config templates

 You have the flexibility to create custom configuration templates based on the programming languages or tech stack used in your projects.
 For instance, you can create a template for your web server repositories by incorporating Python and JavaScript analyzers.
 In addition, you can include Test Coverage and Secrets analyzers to monitor coverage outcomes and ensure that no confidential information is committed.
+To create a configuration template, follow these steps:- Navigate to the ‘Settings’ page from the dashboard.
+(Note: Auto Onboard is currently not available for individual accounts.)

 - Under the ‘Auto Onboard’ section, click on ‘Add new template’.